FisherShi/UnscentedKF/README.md

 4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.
     - eg. `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as much as possible.

 ## Generating Additional Data